johnwcowan/r7rs-spec/spec/r7rs.md

 operation on other kinds of files necessarily varies among implementations.

-(file-exists? *filename*)  file library procedure\
+(file-exists? *filename*)  file library procedure
 It is an error if *filename* is not a string.

-The file-exists? procedure returns \#t if the named file exists at the time the procedure is called, and \#f otherwise.
+The file-exists? procedure returns #t if the named file exists at the time the procedure is called, and #f otherwise.

-(delete-file *filename*)  file library procedure\
+(delete-file *filename*)  file library procedure
 It is an error if *filename* is not a string.

 The delete-file procedure deletes the named file if it exists and can be deleted, and returns an unspecified value.
 If the file does not exist or cannot be deleted, an error that satisfies file-error? is signaled.

-(command-line)  process-context library procedure\
+(command-line)  process-context library procedure
 Returns the command line passed to the process as a list of strings.
 The first string corresponds to the command name, and is implementation-dependent.
 It is an error to mutate any of these strings.

-(exit)  process-context library procedure\
+(exit)  process-context library procedure
-(exit *obj*)  process-context library procedure\
+(exit *obj*)  process-context library procedure
 Runs all outstanding dynamic-wind *after* procedures, terminates the running program, and communicates an exit value to the operating system.
-If no argument is supplied, or if *obj* is \#t, the exit procedure should communicate to the operating system that the program exited normally.
-If *obj* is \#f, the exit procedure should communicate to the operating system that the program exited abnormally.
+If no argument is supplied, or if *obj* is #t, the exit procedure should communicate to the operating system that the program exited normally.
+If *obj* is #f, the exit procedure should communicate to the operating system that the program exited abnormally.
 Otherwise, exit should translate *obj* into an appropriate exit value for the operating system, if possible.

 The exit procedure must not signal an exception or return to its continuation.

-*Note:* Because of the requirement to run handlers, this procedure is not just the operating system's exit procedure.
+*Note:* Because of the requirement to run handlers, this procedure is not just the operating system’s exit procedure.

-(emergency-exit)  process-context library procedure\
+(emergency-exit)  process-context library procedure
-(emergency-exit *obj*)  process-context library procedure\
+(emergency-exit *obj*)  process-context library procedure
 Terminates the program without running any outstanding dynamic-wind *after* procedures and communicates an exit value to the operating system in the same manner as exit.